-In June 2018, researchers at the University of California, Davis published the results of a study that showed serotonergic psychedelics including psilocin increase neuritogenesis (new growth from neurons), or spinogenesis (growth of spines on neurons) or both in vitro and in vivo and that they do it via the 5-HT2A receptor.1 They also introduced the term psychoplastogen to classify chemicals that promote plasticity in the brain.
+In June 2018, a research team including Dr. David Olson and Lindsay Cameron at the University of California, Davis published the results of a study that showed serotonergic psychedelics including psilocin increase neuritogenesis (new growth from neurons), or spinogenesis (growth of spines on neurons) or both in vitro and in vivo and that they do it via the 5-HT2A receptor.1 They also introduced the term psychoplastogen to classify chemicals that promote plasticity in the brain.

 In the paper, the authors say the study was conducted because of the effects of the dissociative anesthetic ketamine.
 It is known to be a fast-acting antidepressant and effective for treating post-traumatic stress disorder (PTSD).
 Studies show ketamine promotes the growth of dendritic spines on nerve cells, increases the synthesis of proteins in the synapse (the gap between nerve cells), and strengthens the synaptic response.
 The researchers wondered if serotonergic psychedelics could elicit the same effect.